Skip to main content

 2

 Labels are reusable tags that describe attributes: "waterproof," "kids," "under $50," "king size."
-A single keyword might carry multiple labels.
-Labels let you create sub-clusters within a topic - for example, splitting "waterproof hiking boots" from "leather hiking boots" even though both sit under the same taxonomy node.
+A single product can generate dozens of searchable labels.
+Labels let you create sub-clusters within a topic, for example, splitting "waterproof hiking boots" from "leather hiking boots" even though both sit under the same taxonomy node.

 3